 Levels of drought severity are dependent on antecedent year water supply, and reservoir carryover storage, Tuolumne River Watershed snowpack, precipitation, and groundwater levels.
 During a solitary dry year, with below normal precipitation, the District's ability to meet full demands for surface water may not be impacted at all.
 However, consecutive dry years may require MID to cut back on surface water deliveries, which in turn require the customers to supplement their supplies with other supplies, such as groundwater.
 At the end of the most recent drought period, 2012-2015, MID had to cut back deliveries by over 60 percent.
-During this time groundwater levels fell, and the degree of recovery has varied based on geographic location within the sub-basin.
+During this time groundwater levels plummeted and are only now getting back to pre-drought levelsfell and the degree of recovery has varied based on geographic location within the sub-basin.